Skip to main content

 How is ankylosing spondylitis diagnosed in children?

-Due to the symptoms being similar to other conditions, JAS can be hard to diagnose.
+Due to the symptoms being similar to other conditions, juvenile ankylosing spondylitis can be hard to diagnose.
 At Gillette Children’s, clinical experts use a variety of diagnostic tests to diagnose JAS and any other possible complications.

 Your healthcare provider will give your child a physical exam and ask about your child’s symptoms and medical history.
 Other diagnostic tests your child’s provider may order include:

-• X-Rays: this exam uses radiation to create images of tissues in the body.
+• X-rays: this exam uses radiation to create images of tissues in the body.
 To diagnose JAS, images of the spine and pelvis are taken.
 The results can show changes in the spine and joints.
 Early onset changes may not be visible.
+Gillette utilizes traditional x-ray equipment as well as a specially designed low-radiation EOS X-Ray Imaging for children who might need frequent x-rays.

 • Other imaging tests: other exams, such as an MRI, that create images of the body may be used.

-At Gillette Children’s, a treatment plan tailored to your child’s needs would be made after considering your child’s symptoms, age, and general health.
-Treatment may include:
+At Gillette Children’s, our Spine Institute is devoted to the research and treatment of a variety of spine health conditions.
+A treatment plan tailored to your child’s needs will be made by our experts after considering your child’s symptoms, age, and general health.
+Treatment recommendations may include:

-• Biologic medications to improve arthritis all over the body
+• Biologic medications to improve arthritis symptoms all over the body

 • Physical therapy

-If JAS is left untreated, complications can arise.
-Work with your child’s provider to create an ongoing treatment plan that fits your child’s needs.
+If juvenile ankylosing spondylitis is left untreated, complications can arise.
+Count on the board-certified spine providers at Gillette Children's to create an ongoing treatment plan that fits your child’s needs.